jjsantos01/random-exams/README.md

 # Description

-This project is a website that loads an Excel file containing questions and options, generates a random exam for each student, and creates a PDF file with the exams and another PDF file with the correct answers.
+This project is a public website available at https://jjsantos01.github.io/random-exams that allows to load an Excel file containing questions and options, generates a random exam for each student, and creates a PDF file with the exams and another PDF file with the correct answers.

 You need to provide an Excel file with the following structure: